Fall Holidays and Jewish Students

 What can FWS (and other) instructors do to support Jewish students?

 First, and most important, instructors should provide reasonable accommodations.
-Recognize that on the holidays, students are not just absent from class.
+On the holidays, students are not just absent from class.
 Students engaging in religious observance may find it difficult or impossible to do work on those days.
 Teachers should make it possible for students to catch up without penalty.
 (For more information about Cornell’s official policies on student accommodations, a link to the Dean of Faculty’s website is below.
 For information about accommodating religious holidays, a link to Cornell’s page on religious observance accommodations is also below).

 Links: